ahmednagi22/Books-library-pl1/README.md

 # Books Library
-Books library written in C. A college assignment.
+Books library written in C++.
+A college assignment.